 Recycle BC routinely completes composition audits of the packaging and paper recycling received from Recycle BC collectors, like municipalities.
 Collectors are randomly selected for detailed composition audits.
 Larger municipalities generally have more composition audits completed than smaller municipalities.
 Once selected, a cross-section of the targeted recycling load is analyzed, material is categorized and weighed to determine the breakdown, by weight, of a number of different categories and sub-categories including the weight of contamination.

-In year over year results, contamination rates have generally been decreasing.
+We strive to continually decrease contamination rates.
 Recycle BC, who is directly responsible for recycling service in some municipalities and has an overarching provincial education mandate, and our partner collector municipalities engage in ongoing recycling operations and education activities targeted towards residents to help ensure contamination rates are reduced and the materials collected can effectively and efficiently recycled.
-These operational and educational activities are ongoing and we continue to work to decrease contamination rates with the support of BC’s residents, the ultimate decision makers of what is placed in their recycling bins prior to collection.
+These operational and educational activities are ongoing and we continue to work to decrease contamination rates with the support of BC’s residents, the ultimate decision-makers of what is placed in their recycling bins prior to collection.
 In 2019, the contamination rate for BC was around 6.5%.